Hamzabinirfan/Face-Detection-OpenCV-Python/README.md

 # Face-Detection-OpenCV-Python
 This repository contains a Python project for real-time face detection using OpenCV.
 It captures video from the camera and applies the Haar Cascade classifier to identify and highlight faces in the video feed.

-# Face Detection using OpenCV in Python

-This is a simple Python project that demonstrates real-time face detection using OpenCV.
-It captures video from the camera and uses a pre-trained Haar Cascade classifier to identify and highlight faces in the video feed.

 ## Prerequisites